 Active Airbnb rentals in Lisbon, Lisboa (March 2017).
 Source: www.airdna.co

 To be clear, we don’t blame the gentrification of Lisbon on tourists.
-When in 2011 tourism began to increase, Portugal was going through a severe economic crisis – the unemployment rate kept rising and people emigrated to work.
+When in 2011 tourism began to increase, Portugal was going through a severe economic crisis – the unemployment rate kept rising and people emigrated to where they could find work.
 Listing their house on short-term rental sites was a way to secure their property while having a side income (that allowed them to keep up with the mortgage payments).

 The people in Lisbon are hospitable and they welcome tourists with open arms.
 Ask anyone and they’ll be very clear about it: Lisbonners do not blame tourists, for now.
 But things can escalate quickly.

 What needs to be dealt with, urgently, is the need of balance between residents and tourists.

 In 2015, Lisbon was ranked the 145th most expensive city for expats.
 In 2016, it was ranked the 134th.
 If it’s becoming expensive in the eyes of expats, can you imagine how the locals see it?